Associated quarkonia production in a single boson $e^+e^-$ annihilation: Methods

-For investigated processes tree level diagrams describing the single gluon exchange (LO QCD) has the leading QCD order which is ${\cal O}(\alpha^2 \alpha_s^2)$.
-In case of single photon or $Z$ boson exchange (LO EW) tree level diagrams has the leading EW order, which is ${\cal O}(\alpha^4)$.
+There are two production mechanisms for the investigated processes.
+The first one is the single gluon exchange, for which the tree level contribution is ${\cal O}(\alpha^2 \alpha_s^2)$.
+The second production mechanism is the single photon or $Z$ boson exchange.
+In that case the tree level contribution is of order ${\cal O}(\alpha^4)$.
+In text we refer to this contributions as QCD LO and EW LO contributions correspondingly.

-We also consider QCD one-loop correction to the LO QCD contribution and QCD one-loop correction to the LO EW contribution, which are of orders ${\cal O}(\alpha^2 \alpha_s^4)$ and ${\cal O}(\alpha^4 \alpha_s^2)$ respectively as considered loops contain gluon.
+We also take into account QCD one-loop correction to both QCD LO and EW LO contributions, which are of orders ${\cal O}(\alpha^2 \alpha_s^3)$ and ${\cal O}(\alpha^4 \alpha_s)$ correspondingly.
+We refer to them as QCD NLO and EW NLO contributions.

 Thus, when studying these processes, one should take into account 7 contributions to the total cross sections: